wunderwuzzi23/searchutils/README.md

 # searchutils
-Scripts and techniques to search for through office documents, or leverage the Windows indexing service
+Scripts and techniques to search for keywordss in Office documents, and leverage the Windows Indexing Service for quick file content searches.

 ## Usage